-- To maintain an on-going Practitioners Advisory Council that reviews and evaluates the overall Social Work Department, particularly the internship component.
+- To maintain a continuous Practitioners Advisory Council that reviews and evaluates the overall Social Work Department, particularly the internship component.

 - To carry liability insurance for the Social Work interns.

-- To establish a process to interview and select prospective interns.
+- Establish a process to interview and select prospective interns.

-- To demonstrate an interest in and commitment to student education, demonstrated by a willingness to assign staff time and energy to intern supervision, attendance at workshops for field instructors and consultation with the faculty liaison.
+- To demonstrate an interest and commitment to student education, shown by a willingness to assign staff time and energy to intern supervision, attend workshops for field instructors and consult with faculty liaison.

-- To assign one specific agency worker, a licensed BSW/MSW, known as a field instructor, to supervise the intern.
+- To set one specific agency worker, a licensed BSW//MSW, known as a field instructor, to supervise the intern.

-- In conjunction with the prospective intern and Field Director develop an internship contract, to guide students to the internship.
+- In conjunction with the prospective intern and Field Director, develop an internship contract to guide students during the internship.

-- To provide the student with a detailed orientation to the agency – policies, services, goals, purposes and clientele during the early weeks of the internship that includes:
+- To provide the student with a detailed orientation to the agency- policies, services, goals, purposes and clientele during the early weeks of the internship.
+This orientation will include:

-- “Nitty-gritty” info: parking, bathrooms, eating facilities, dress requirements, break times, holidays, telephone instructions, signing in and out, introductions to staff, how intern should identify herself/himself
+- “Nitty Gritty” info includes: parking, bathrooms, dining facilities, dress requirements, break times, holidays, telephone instructions, signing in and out, introductions to staff and how an intern should identify themselves.

-- Access to intra-agency and community phone directories, procedure manuals, human resources within the community, any special reference books, i.e., DSM IV, federal privacy act and any other reference material that is likely used on a regular basis
+- Access intra-agency and community phone directories, procedure manuals, human resources are within the community and any special reference books.

-- Discuss the human elements to the work, stress, fears, anxieties, frustrations, failures and the need to process with someone.
-What can be processed with persons outside of the agency
+- Discuss the human elements of the work, stress, fears, anxieties, frustrations, failures and the need to process with someone.
+What can be processed with persons outside the agency.

 - Describe supervisory approach.
-What agency expects from the student
+What the agency expects from the student.

 - Provide the student with a glossary of acronyms, symbols, jargon and technical terms unique to the agency.

 - Review the student’s coursework and discuss the knowledge and skills acquired in consideration of that required to perform the social work duties within the agency.
-Note the emphasis on systems approach
+Note the emphasis on the systems approach.

 - To obtain at least an 80% grade on written and oral assignments in the internship.